selcukorkmaz/PubChemR/docker/README.md

 # Creating Docker Container for Developement Environment.

 We propose a docker container to be used for package developement.
 The built VMs are distributed through Docker Hub ([dncr/rstudio-server](https://hub.docker.com/repository/docker/dncr/rstudio-server/general)) and source codes are available through GitHub ([https://github.com/dncR/rstudio-server](https://github.com/dncR/rstudio-server)).
-The docker container is built upon **Linux Operating System** (particularly, Ubuntu Jammy) with pre-installed **R and RStudio Server**, and **TeX (using Tex Live distribution)**.
+The docker container is built upon **Linux Operating System** (particularly, Ubuntu Jammy) with pre-installed **R** and **RStudio Server**.
 All the arguments to be used while *pulling*, *building*, or *creating* docker image/container are given with an environment file **.env**.
 One may change the value of corresponding arguments to customize Docker Environment.
 See below for more details on **.env** file.

 ## Working with .env file